citp/privacy-policy-historical/l/la/lan/lancaster.ac.uk.md

 ## 2\.
 Google Analytics

 Google Analytics use traffic log cookies to gain information about the use that is made of pages on our website.
 We use the information from cookies to generate reports on the usage of our website which are used for evaluation and analysis.
 The purpose is to improve our website by tailoring it to the needs of users.

+In addition to standard analytics parameters, we receive data via two Google Analytics Advertising Features:

+  * 'Demographics and Interest Reporting' gives us greater insight into the _types_ of visitors we receive.
+  * 'Remarketing with Google Analytics' allows Lancaster University's Google advertising campaigns to focus on _web browsers_ which have previously been used to visit directly-related pages of our website.

-No data specific to any identifiable user is retained.
+In all cases, no data specific to any identifiable user is retained.

 As a user you can opt out of this process of collecting traffic log data.
 To do so please visit the following site which provides a browser add-on that enables a user to opt out - <http://tools.google.com/dlpage/gaoptout>.